 If there’s a negative to this book, it’s that some appealing minor characters appear here and there, but don’t have a significant role to play in the narrative.
 I’m hoping these characters have more to tell us as the series continues.

 I recommend this book for its smooth writing and excellent imagery, as well as the sheer depth of knowledge it displays.
 I enjoyed every page of it.

 Notes: From time to time I am asked, or volunteer, to write a review of a novel by another author.
 Please be assured that, although I may have an acquaintance with the author involved, the views expressed are entirely my own and are based on the book itself and nothing else.
 For it is only by being honest that I can expect my readers to trust me.

 I was provided with a copy of this book by the author, with the provision that I write an honest review.

 If you have a book you’d like reviewed and are willing to accept my unadulterated opinion, contact me through the website.
-I’ll be accepting adult full-length novels in all genres except Horror and Erotica, and posting no more than one review per month, on a book chosen at random from among those submitted.
-However, if your book is not chosen this month, it will remain on the list and have more opportunities to be “the one”.
+I’ll be accepting adult full-length novels in all genres except Horror and Erotica, and posting no more than one review per month.
 You may, of course, withdraw your request at any time.